Rodzpm/Aim-Ascii/README.md

 ## How to use it

-Now you can play the best game of all time !
 <h1 align="center">Aim Ascii</h1>
 <h2 align="center">An aim trainer game in C with the SFML library  </h2>
 <p align="center">